-- 1. Know, understand and interpret: - a range of texts, works and/or performances, and their meanings and implications - contexts in which texts are written and/or received - elements of literary, stylistic, rhetorical, visual and/or performance craft - features of particular text types and literary forms. - 2.
-Analyse and evaluate: - ways in which the use of language creates meaning - uses and effects of literary, stylistic, rhetorical, visual or theatrical techniques - relationships among different texts - ways in which texts may offer perspectives on human concerns.Communicate: - ideas in clear, logical and persuasive ways - in a range of styles, registers and for a variety of purposes and situations - (for literature and performance only) ideas, emotion, character and atmosphere through performance.
+- 1. Know, understand and interpret: - a range of texts, works and/or performances, and their meanings and implications - · contexts in which texts are written and/or received - elements of literary, stylistic, rhetorical, visual and/or performance craft - features of particular text types and literary forms. - 2.
+Analyse and evaluate: - ways in which the use of language creates meaning - uses and effects of literary, stylistic, rhetorical, visual or theatrical techniques - · relationships among different texts - ways in which texts may offer perspectives on human concerns. - 3.
+Communicate: - ideas in clear, logical and persuasive ways - in a range of styles, registers and for a variety of purposes and situations - (for literature and performance only) ideas, emotion, character and atmosphere through performance.

-Type of Time (hours) Weighting of final grade (%) assessment Format of assessment SL HL SL HL External Paper 1: Guided textual analysis Guided analysis of unseen non-literary passage/passages from different text types.
-1.25 2.25 35 35 Paper 2: Comparative essay Comparative essay based on two literary works written in response to a choice of one out of four questions.
+Type of ne urs) Weig of f grad inal assessment Format of assessment SL HL SL HL External Paper 1: Guided textual analysis Guided analysis of unseen non-literary passage/passages from different text types.
+2.25 35 35 Paper 2: Comparative essay Comparative essay based on two literary works written in response to a choice of one out of four questions.
 1.75 1.75 35 25 HL essay Written coursework component: 1,200-1,500 word essay on one literary work or a non-literary body of work studied.
 20 Internal Individual oral Prepared oral response on the way that one literary work and one non-literary body of work studied have approached a common global issue.
-30 20
+30 20 intercultural understanding, open-mindedness, and the attitudes necessary for them to respect and evaluate a range of points of view.